 Envision this scenario: Unit X will be vacant starting February 1st and it has a typical conversion time of 30 days — how much do you spend to market this unit?
 The Answer: More simple than you would think! 🙂

-Establishing cost-per-lead and cost-per-lead benchmarks are helpful tools to use when determining what to spend to fill vacant units – and a successful CRM should provide full transparency into this information.
-Cost-per-lead benchmarks multiplied by total available units establish a good estimate of the marketing budget needed to fill units.
+Establishing cost-per-lease and cost-per-lead benchmarks are helpful tools to use when determining what to spend to fill vacant units – and a successful CRM should provide full transparency into this information.
+Cost-per-lease benchmarks multiplied by total available units establish a good estimate of the marketing budget needed to fill units.
 This budget can be further optimized by utilizing cost-per-lead benchmarks to evaluate the performance of each marketing channel.
 Simply increase investment in channels driving leads at a cost lower than your average and decrease investment in channels that are more expensive to lower the overall cost-per-lead.